 Ask a PPC account manager what’s the best way to do something and I bet 95% of the time the answer is, “it depends on your account/the situation”.
 The reason for that is that, well… it does.

-With this in mind, below are the most common questions I am asked by new account managers, people I speak to at conferences and from here on PPC Hero.
-I’ve tried to give as concrete answers as I can based on my experience and what seems to consistently (although not always) work best.
+With this in mind, below are some of the most common questions we hear from new account managers, people attending digital marketing conferences and from right here on PPC Hero.

 What happens when “x” doesn’t work?

 Sometimes things don’t work.
 Prior to any major change, be sure to keep a full record or download of existing content.
 And if the change doesn’t deliver the intended results, you can conduct a mass “undo,” is needed.
 But one major process to conduct prior to that is taking stock of what you can use from this and what you can’t.
 More than anything, I’ve found that clients are okay with taking risks as long as we gain something from it.
 Even if a project, such as a restructure, doesn’t end in clear success, something you have gained is insight.
 In these instances, be sure to leverage that as strongly as you would the improvement metrics.